proofit404/dependencies/docs/usage.md

 ### `let` notation

-You can temporary redefine dependency for only one case.
+You can temporary redefine a dependency for only one case.
 This is extremely useful for tests.
-Inject asserts instead of some dependency an you will be able to test your system in all possible cases.
-It even possible to simulate database integrity error on concurrent access.
+Inject an assertion instead of one or more dependencies, and you will be able to test your system in all possible cases.
+It is, for example, possible to simulate database integrity error on concurrent access.

 ```pycon